 One of the things we can do that will make the brain want to make lots of oxytocin for us right away is to hang out with a pet animal.
-Here again, researchers suggest a pet dog, but I say who really cares what species you select as long as you love that animal and want to spend time with them?
+Here again, researchers suggest a pet dog, but I say who really cares what species you select as long as you love that animal and want to spend time with it?
 Best of all, you both benefit.
 Both you and your animal will get hits of oxytocin by hanging out together.
-Free happy feel good love drugs for all!
-(Yes I really just said that.)
+Free happy feel good love drugs for all! (yes I really just said that).

 Bet you want some now.
 I know I do.
-Luckily, we now both know exactly where to go and what to do to get it.
+Luckily, we now both know exactly where to go to get it.

-And for kids (or adults) hospitalized with a serious health condition like cancer, non-human visitors are often used to help patients cope with pain – for seriously good reasons.
-Here again, we have oxytocin to thank.
-As it turns out, that flood of feel-good vibes we get at the click-click-click sound of little paws headed in our direction stimulates some of the same brain receptors that bind to an increasingly popular medical pain reliever – cannabis.
+And for kids (or adults) hospitalized with a serious health condition like cancer, non-human visitors are often used to help patients cope with pain.
+Here again, we have oxytocin to thank – as it turns out, that flood of feel-good vibes we get at the click-click-click of little paws stimulates some of the same brain receptors that bind to an increasingly popular pain reliever across the nation – cannabis.

-In other words, oxytocin is sort of like pot.
-And it is legal in all states and countries and we can get it readily from being around our pets.
+Oxytocin is sort of like pot.
+And it is legal and we can get it from being around our pets.

-Meanwhile, Pearl, my darling soulbird, is now perched on his wicker basket that his grandma gave him.
-He is snoozing, but every few seconds he will ease open one precious round black eye just to check that his mommy is still sitting right nearby and watching for predators while he snoozes.
-One guess how I get paid for providing this life-saving service?
+Writing this blog post is making me so happy.
+Pearl, my cockatiel, is now perched on (in) his wicker basket that his grandma gave him.
+He is snoozing, but every few seconds he will ease open one eye just to check that his mommy is still sitting right nearby and watching for predators while he snoozes.
+Guess what I get paid in for this life-saving service?